 Although there is no fixed minimum population requirement for establishing a Post Office, new Post Offices are established only when the Postal Service cannot provide adequate service through the Post Offices, stations, branches, or CPUs currently serving the area; through a new station, branch, or CPU; or by an extension of city, rural, or highway contract delivery.
 Post Offices are not established solely for community identity.
-New offices must be recommended by the vice president, Area Operations, for final approval by the chief marketing/sales officer.
+New Post Offices must be recommended by the Vice President of Area Retail and Delivery Operations, for final approval by the Vice President of Retail and Post Office Operations.